Skip to main content

 Abstract

-The Edgar B. Brossard Addendum collection contains personal items relating to the civic, religious, and business aspects of Dr. Brossard's work and that of his wife, Laura Cowley Brossard, as he traveled through-out the world fulfilling his duties both as a member and chairman of the United States Tariff Commission, and as a tireless leader in the Church of Jesus Christ of Latter-day Saints.
+The Edgar B. Brossard addendum collection contains personal items relating to the civic, religious, and business aspects of Dr. Brossard's work and that of his wife, Laura Cowley Brossard, as he traveled throughout the world fulfilling his duties both as a member and chairman of the United States Tariff Commission and as a tireless leader in The Church of Jesus Christ of Latter-day Saints.
 This collection offers a wonderful insight into a man who was influential in both civic and religious matters in Utah and in Washington, D.C. from 1924 to his death in 1980.
-The collection contains letters, photographs, postcards and newspapers about Dr. Brossard's personal interests, especially in his church service.
+The collection contains letters, photographs, post cards and newspapers about Dr. Brossard's personal interests, especially in his church service.
 Many of Laura Brossard's letters, articles, and personal letters are also included.

 Arrangement